 Where you can get tested

-Men and women can get tested for STIs at the GUM (sexual health) clinic.
-The clinic is a free and confidential service for anyone who wants a sexual health check.
+Anyone can get tested for STIs at the GUM (sexual health) clinic.
+The clinic is a free and confidential service for all islanders who wants a sexual health check.

-The Contraception Service offer chlamydia screening for women.
-Brook Jersey test both men and women aged 21 and under for chlamydia.
+Chlamydia screening is offered at The Contraception Service.
+Brook Jersey offer all individuals aged 21 and under chlamydia screening.
 If you have had unprotected sex and are concerned that you may have an STI, go to the GUM (sexual health) clinic.

 How to protect yourself